isadri/inception/README.md

 ## Containers

-A container is the runtime instance of an image.
+A container is the runtime instance of an image (i.e., a running image).
 In the same way that you can start a virtual machine (VM) from a virtual machine template, you start one or more containers from a single image.

 ![Screenshot from 2024-02-10 16-31-08](https://github.com/isadri/inception/assets/116354167/9b93cbf6-3266-45fb-90e4-bf2b3c5c0457)